maxdan94/comcore/README.md

 i0 i1 i2 ... in
 where:
 i0 i1 i2 ... in is the list of the nodes in the community.
-- pair.txt contains the list of all pairs of nodes appearing in more that k times in a same community: "node1 node2 times" on each line.
+- pair.txt contains the list of all pairs of nodes appearing together more that k times in a same community: "node1 node2 times" on each line.

 ## Performance: